 An eye exam is often enough to diagnose this disorder.

-The pingeucula may grow over the cornea and impair vision.
+The pingueculum may grow over the cornea and block vision.
 When this happens, the growth is called a pterygium.
-These two conditions occur under similar conditions but doctors think they are separate diseases.
+These two conditions occur under similar conditions.
+However, they are thought to be separate diseases.

 When to Contact a Medical Professional

-Call your health care provider if the pinguecula changes in size, shape, or color.
+Call your health care provider if the pingueculum changes in size, shape, or color, or if you would like to have it removed.

 Things you can do that may help prevent a pingueculum or keep the problem from getting worse include: